HFS FAQ

 If, on starting the backup client, you are prompted that your password has expired, or on inputting your password you receive a message 'Authentication failure' or 'ANS1051E: Invalid password', then you will need to reset your backup client password.

-For how to do this please see the previous section, How do I change the Spectrum Protect password for my node?
+For how to do this please see the previous section, How do I change the Storage Protect password for my node?

 Why would I need to perform a manual backup?